adi-kopelevich/store-webapp/README.md

 task-list-app
 =======================
-Simple Task List Application for managing a list of To-do(s) Served by simple JS UI (JQuery) and JAX-RS REST service (Jersey) working against MongoDB for persistence Deployed using webapp context handler on top of a lean embedded Jetty server
+Simple Task List Application for managing a list of To-do(s).
+Served by simple JS UI (JQuery) and JAX-RS REST service (Jersey) working against MongoDB(default)/In-memory for persistence.
+Deployed using webapp context handler on top of a lean embedded Jetty server.

 The application consists the following directories:

     /bin    - start/stop bash scripts to manage the java process) /conf   - where general configuration can be manipulated (jetty, log4j, mongoDB, etc') /log    - logs directory (created on app usage) contains both server.log for application log messages and access log(s) for tracking traffic